andrea-silverj/BioinfoToolkit/README.md

 ## multiline_to_singleline_fasta.py
-Convert a multiline FASTA to single line
+Convert a multiline FASTA to single line.

+## select_seqs_fromIDs.py
+Select a set of sequences from a FASTA file using a list of sequence IDs.

 ## split_multifasta.py
-Split a FASTA file with n sequences in n single FASTA files
+Split a FASTA file with n sequences in n single FASTA files.